What Is B2B SaaS? Guide for Modern Businesses

 Examples: SAP, Oracle NetSuite, Microsoft Dynamics 365

-ERP systems collect finance, HR, inventory and purchasing across the organization and put them together into one system.
+ERP systems collect finance, HR, inventory, and purchasing across the organization and put them together into one system.
 Because it unchains and automates data, the organization is able to act on data that is up-to-date and correct.

 Best for: Mid to large businesses that want to manage vital business functions from one place to improve their overall flexibility.